1946 Alabama Crimson Tide football team: Kentucky

 After their loss against Tennessee, Alabama dropped four spots to the No. 11 ranking prior to their game against Kentucky.
 In Montgomery, the Crimson Tide defeated the Wildcats 21–7 at the Cramton Bowl.
 After a scoreless first quarter, Alabama took a 14–0 halftime lead after touchdowns were scored on a one-yard Harry Gilmer run and on a 37-yard Gilmer pass to Hugh Morrow in the second quarter.
 Kentucky responded in the third with their only points when Bill Chambers intercepted a Gilmer pass and returned it 65-yards for a touchdown.
 The Crimson Tide then made the final score 21–7 in the fourth on an eight-yard Gilmer pass to Ted Cook.
-The victory improved Alabama's all-time record against Kentucky 23–1–1.